garthwhitaker/oop/README.md

 # OOP / SOLID Principles with Java

-This is test project whereby I used basic OOP concepts and SOLID principles.
-Also, some unit tests to test that the logic I have created was correct.
+This is a test project whereby I used basic OOP concepts and SOLID principles.
+There are some unit tests added to test that the logic I have created was correct.